Maqam (shrine): Modern era

 The period of Mandatory Palestine has become the last time of maqams' prosperity.
-Dilapidated Muslims shrines were restored and also new ones built.
-The British built over and donated to Bedouins the Maqam of sheikh Nuran, which was damaged during the Sinai and Palestine Campaign.
-This maqam was in the battle epicenter during the 1948 Arab–Israeli War.
+Dilapidated Muslim shrines were restored, and also new ones were built.
+The British built over and donated to Bedouins the maqam of Sheikh Nuran, which was damaged during the Sinai and Palestine campaign.
+This maqam was in the battle epicentre during the 1948 Arab–Israeli War.
 After having captured it, Israeli soldiers turned it into a watch and firing point.
-Since that time the maqam of sheikh Nuran is a memorial of the Israel Defense Forces.
+Since that time, the maqam of Sheikh Nuran has been a memorial for the Israel Defense Forces.

-After the State of Israel was formed, numerous shrines were turned into Jewish religious shrines.
-It concerned the mausoleum of sheikh Abu Hurairah, it which has become the tomb of Rabban Gamaliel II in Yavne; the Maqam with seven domes of Imam ‘Ali in Yazur has turned into a synagogue in Azor; the mazar of Sitt Sakina (Sukeyna) has become Rachel's tomb, the spouse of Rabbi Akiva in Tiberias; the Maqam of sheikh al-Gharbawi – the tomb of Mattathias; the muqam of Nabi Sheman near the Junction Eyal, was identified with the tomb of Simeon (son of Jacob).
+After the State of Israel was formed, numerous shrines were turned into Jewish shrines.
+For example, the Mausoleum of Abu Hurayra was transformed into the tomb of the Gamaliel II in Yavne; the Maqam with seven domes of Ali in Yazur was converted into a synagogue; the mazar of Sakina bint Husayn in Tiberias was reconsecrated as the tomb of Rachel, the spouse of Rabbi Akiva; the maqam of sheikh al-Gharbawi into the tomb of Mattathias; the muqam of Nabi Sheman near the Junction Eyal, was identified with the tomb of Simeon (son of Jacob).

 In ancient times, all maqams with the domes were coloured in white.
-Recently Palestinian and Israeli Arabs got used to colour the domes of their shrines in green (the colour of Islam).
-The battle for one or another shrine resulted in the war of colours, as it was called in press.
-Religious Jewish paint the dome in blue or white and install Jewish symbols, and Muslims, when coming back, remove Jewish symbols and paint the dome in green.
+More recently, Palestinians and Arab citizens of Israel coloured the domes of shrines green, a color associated with Muhammad.
+The battle for one or another shrine resulted in the "war of colours", as it was called in the press.
+Religious Jews paint domes in blue or white and install Jewish symbols, and Muslims, when returning, remove the symbols and repaint the dome green.

-Notable Maqams
+Notable maqams

 No more than 300 maqams have survived out of 800 existing in Palestine in 1948, the remainder having been demolished.
-Half of them are in Israel-proper, the remainder in the West Bank and Gaza Strip, both of which have been under Israeli control for most of the period since 1948.
+Half of them are in Israel-proper, the remainder in the West Bank and Gaza Strip; most of the West Bank has been under Israeli control since 1967, and Gaza between 1967 and 2005.
 According to another source, the number of Palestinian maqams left is 184, with only 70 remaining in Israel-proper.